QuTech-Delft/qne-qchack-2022/CHALLENGE.md

 fidelity to low.
 A value of `0.9` is reasonable for the purposes of this challenge.

+(Optional) You may, if you so wish, implement privacy amplification after you have implemented information reconciliation.
+However, please disable it in your submission as draws will be resolved based on which solution needed fewer entangled pairs for a given length of key.

 ## Submission

 Please ensure the following before submitting: